nodejs/node/doc/api/fs.md

 ### Event: 'close'

-Emitted when the WriteStream's underlying file descriptor has been closed.
-Comes from fs.close() method.
+Emitted when the `WriteStream`'s underlying file descriptor has been closed using the `fs.close()` method.

 ### writeStream.bytesWritten